ballerina-platform/ballerina-distribution/examples/nats-basic-pub/nats_basic_pub.md

 # NATS client - Publish message

-The NATS client allows publishing messages to a given subject.
-A NATS client is created by passing the URL of the NATS broker.
+The `nats:Client` allows publishing messages to a given subject.
+A `nats:Client` is created by passing the URL of the NATS broker.
 To publish messages, the `publishMessage` method, which requires the message and subject as arguments, is used.
 Use it to publish messages that can be received by one or more subscribers.

 ::: code nats_basic_pub.bal :::